jmquigley/util.fixture/README.md

 - `basedir {string}`: The base location where the fixture will be temporarily located.
 The default location is determined by the environment variable `TMP` first or `TEMP` if TMP is not found.
 If neither of these are set, then `~/.tmp/unit-test-data` is created and used within the users home directory.
 This must be a directory that is writable by the user running the test.
 - `dataFile {string}`: The name of the data list file, within the fixture location, that will be parsed and saved into `fixture.data` as an array of lines.
 By default this file is `data.list`.
 It is parsed by the [util.filelist](https://www.npmjs.com/package/util.filelist) module.
 This is a way to get a large list of information into the fixture.
 - `fixtureDirectory {string}`: The location within the project where fixtures are found.
 The default is `./__tests__/fixtures`.
-- `jsonFile {string}`: The name of a JSON data file that will be parsed and saved into `fixture.obj`.
+- `jsonFile {string}`: The name of a JSON data file that will be parsed and saved into `fixture.obj` and `fixture.jsonObj`.
 By default this file is named `obj.json` within the fixture.
 - `pattern {object}` - configuration overrides for the pattern generator.
 It contains 3 attributes: columns, repeat count, and an array of chevrons.
 - `loremIpsum {object}`: [configuration options](https://github.com/knicklabs/lorem-ipsum.js/blob/master/README.md) for the lorem ipsum generator.
 - `script {string}`: The name of the node script that will be executed when the fixture is instantiated.
 The default nam is `fixture.js`.
 - `templateData {object}`: a map of key/value pairs that are used for replacement within each fixture file.
 The [string-template](https://www.npmjs.com/package/string-template) library is used to perform the replacement.
 All files are checked.
+- `yamlFile {string}`: The name of a YAML data file that will be parsed and saved into `fixture.yamlObj`.
+By default this file is named `obj.yaml` within the fixture.

 ##### attributes
 Instantiation of the class returns an object with the following attributes: